mario-nowak/matcha/best-programming-language-ever-3.md

     val insideOfBlock = outsideOfBlock + 1;
     val someOtherVariable = "hi";
 }
-val afterBlock = insideOfBlock // <- would cause an error because `insideOfBlock` is not available in the scope
+val afterBlock = insideOfBlock; // <- would cause an error because `insideOfBlock` is not available in the scope
 ```

 Blocks can be used as expressions.
 The last expression inside a block without a semicolon is what the block evaluates to.